 So whether it's you or your kids who aren't corned beef fans, I thought you'd appreciate a few other Irish dinners to make for St. Patrick's Day.

-9 Irish meal ideas for St. Patrick's Day dinner for kids who hate corned beef:
+9 Irish Recipes for St. Patrick's Day

 Picky eaters love simple meals like bread and soup so these first two Irish recipes are darn near perfect.

-Creamy Irish Potato Soup:
+Creamy Irish Potato Soup

 The ingredients are very basic and easy, this isn't your traditional American stuffed potato soup that has bacon and cheese.

 Melty Turkey Reubens:

 I know it's not traditional, but the Swiss cheese, sauerkraut, and dressing on marbled rye bread scratches that itch for a real reuben minus the corned beef.

 Serve your reuben with some salty potato chips and raw baby carrots for the easiest kid-friendly St. Patrick's day side dishes.

-Ham and Cheese Stuffed Potatoes:
+Ham and Cheese Stuffed Potatoes

 Diced deli ham, your favorite shredded cheese (we love gruyere), and some simple seasonings are stuffed into potato boats and baked.
 The whole meal is done in less than 30 minutes total with just a few of those as hands-on time.